mRs-/Black-Friday-Deals/README.md

 ## 🕹 Games
 ### 💸 [Ploppy Pairs](https://itunes.apple.com/app/apple-store/id1597674393) – Card matching game for kids with SharePlay and VoiceOver functionality · ~60% off

+## 🎛 Security Software
+### 💸 [Little Snitch](https://www.obdev.at/products/littlesnitch/order.html) -  Host-based application firewall for macOS.
+It can be used to monitor applications, preventing or permitting them to connect to attached networks through advanced rules.
+50% off